immavalls/adventure/killercoda-sandbox.md

 ![Kilercoda Setup finished](./img/killercoda-setup.png)

-Once you hit the start, instead of `git clone https://github.com/grafana/adventure.git` execute `git clone https://github.com/immavalls/adventure.git` and follow the rest of the setup instructions.
+Once you hit the start, execute `git clone https://github.com/grafana/adventure.git` and follow the rest of the setup instructions.

 Once the setup is finished, you can start playing the adventure.